freddiehaddad/fast-track-to-rust/src/types.md

 ## User-defined Types

 In addition to the primitive types, Rust supports [user-defined types].
-We'll cover them in more detail as we build our grep program.
+We'll cover them in more detail as we build our rustle program.
 But to satisfy your curiosity, some of the user-defined types include:

 | type     | description                                                                                                  |